mudiittk/ola-data-analysis/README.md

 and revenue distribution.
 The dashboard provides insights into key metrics such as top vehicle types, booking patterns, and fare performance.

 ## Files in the repository
---**Bookings.xlsx** – Contains the actual ride booking data.
+-**Bookings.xlsx** – Contains the actual ride booking data.
---**Ola-Slidesuhub.pptx**– Used as a background canvas in Power BI.
+-**Ola-Slidesuhub.pptx**– Used as a background canvas in Power BI.
---**PostgreSQL File** – Stores the uploaded dataset and includes SQL queries.
+-**PostgreSQL File** – Stores the uploaded dataset and includes SQL queries.
---**Ola Bookings Analysis.pbix**– The main visualization dashboard.
+-**Ola Bookings Analysis.pbix**– The main visualization dashboard.

 ## Data Sources
 The dataset includes ride booking records with the following key fields: